Jonathan Saunders – Chairman

 Cruise Leader: Currently Vacant

 If any member would like to help with this role we would be very grateful if you could contact the Chairman of CQBHA at firstname.lastname@example.org

 Peter Hayton – Webmaster & Co-opted Cruise Administrator

 Peter, a marine artist, and his wife Anne, an accomplished marine photographer, have lived in Poole all their lives and have never been far away from the sea.
 In 1976 Peter took up scuba diving and skippered inflatable dive boats and steel work boats up to 75ft for over 20 years.
 He started sailing in 1984 and moved into powerboats and Cobb’s Quay in 1996 with a Mariah 18ft bowrider.
-Later Peter and Anne bought a Mariah 25ft Cuddy and went on CQBHA cruises to the Solent and Weymouth but found the seas a bit challenging at times and, 17 years ago moved on to a Bavaria 29.
-Since then they have regularly cruised across the channel and the south coast of England.
-In the 2018 Peter & Anne bought a Westerly Centaur and now enjoys sailing again, as well as power boating.
+Later Peter and Anne bought a Mariah 25ft Cuddy and went on CQBHA cruises to the Solent and Weymouth but found the seas a bit challenging at times and, in 2004, moved on to a Bavaria 29.
+Since then they have regularly cruised across the channel and along the south coast of England.
+In the 2018 Peter & Anne bought a Westerly Centaur and now enjoys sailing again.
+Peter would love to work towards Yacht Cruising for yachting members at Cobbs Quay who could cruise seperately or in conjunction with the already succesful powerboat cruises.
 Peter runs the CQBHA website and for a number of years published the CQBHA Horizons Magazine.
-Peter would love to hear from members with interesting articles or information for the website and can be found most weekends on his boat ‘Work of Art’, berth C24.
+Peter would love to hear from members with interesting articles or information for the website and who would be interested in the yacht cruising.